 Cranberries don’t grow in the subtropical climate of Southeast Asia, so when my mother and I wanted to make this dessert, we had to use a local red-colored berry as a substitute.
-I like this recipe better with cranberries, which are high in vitamin C. They also rank very high on the oxygen radical absorbance capacity (ORAC) scale.
+I like this recipe better with cranberries, which are high in immune-boosting vitamin C. They also rank very high on the oxygen radical absorbance capacity (ORAC) scale, so they have great antioxidant power.
 Use my Cranberry Compote on the bottom layer (it becomes the top layer when you turn out the dessert).
 To serve this dessert cold, place the pudding in the refrigerator overnight before turning upside down.

 2 large beaten eggs

 ¼ cup sugar or monk fruit sweetener (I like Lakanto)

 ½ tsp. lemon zest